 Relations with Venezuela: Brazil is part of the Lima Group - a coalition of countries in the Western Hemisphere seeking to address the human rights crisis in Venezuela that has caused millions of Venezuelans to flee their country.
 In 2019, Brazil recognized widespread violations of human rights in Venezuela, making it easier for Venezuelans to obtain asylum there.
-As of 2021, some 261,400 Venezuelans had migrated to Brazil, and many are underemployed and have less access to education and social programs than their Brazilian counterparts.
+As of 2023, some 510,499 Venezuelans had migrated to Brazil, and many are underemployed and have less access to education and social programs than their Brazilian counterparts.
 After Brazil ceased diplomatic relations with Venezuela in 2020 under Bolsonaro, Lula's government restored ties, and Lula met Venezuelan counterpart, President Nicolás Maduro, in 2023.

 Relations with Russia: Brazil and Russia established diplomatic relations in 1828.
 Both countries participate in the G20.
 In 2004, President Vladimir Putin was the first Russian head-of-state to visit Brazil.
 Since 2006, Brazil has been a key participant in the Brazil, Russia, India, China, and South Africa (BRICS) group of emerging economies focused on increasing mutual development and investment.
-Russia invests in Brazil's infrastructure, oil and gas, and electronics sectors (see p.
-5 of Economics and Resources).
+Russia invests in Brazil's infrastructure, oil and gas, and electronics sectors (see Economics and Resources).
 Since the outbreak of the Russia-Ukraine war, Brazil has sought to play a relatively neutral role, meeting with both governments to help end the conflict.

 Relations with China: Brazil and China established diplomatic relations in 1974 and continue to cultivate trade ties, notably in the G20 and BRICS.
-Although Brazil is not part of China's Belt and Road Initiative, a global infrastructure development strategy, China is Brazil's top trading partner, and in 2021, bilateral trade reached \$142 billion (see p.
-6 of Economics and Resources).
-Despite US objections, Brazil has granted Huawei, a Chinese telecommunications company, contracts to help develop its 5G mobile network (see p.
-3 of Technology and Material).
+Although Brazil is not part of China's Belt and Road Initiative, a global infrastructure development strategy, China is Brazil's top trading partner, and in 2023, bilateral trade reached \$157 billion (see Economics and Resources).
+Despite US objections, Brazil has granted Huawei, a Chinese telecommunications company, contracts to help develop its 5G mobile network (see Technology and Material).

-Relations with the US:
+Relations with the US: The US was the first country to recognize Brazil's independence from Portugal in 1822 (see History and Myth).
+Relations have been strained at times like in

-The US was the first country to recognize Brazil's independence from Portugal in 1822 (see p.
-5 of History and Myth).
-Relations have been strained at times, like in 2003. when Brazil criticized the US-led coalition invasion of Iraq, and in 2020, when the US condemned increased deforestation in the Brazilian Amazon.
+2003, when Brazil criticized the US-led coalition invasion of Iraq, and in 2020, when the US condemned increased deforestation in the Brazilian Amazon.